yjruan/Nexus/docs/FT-PPA_Stat.md

 | `Atom` | Starting atom ID of the second kink segment |
 | `Atom` | Ending atom ID of the second kink segment |

+---
+`format` specify the format of the input file.
+Supported formats are LAMMPS data files (`data`), LAMMPS dump files (`dump`), and CFG files (`cfg`).
+If your CFG file cannot be read correctly, please contact us with the file format details, and we will try to improve the program accordingly.

+`NC` specify the polymer chain length.
+If the input `dump` or `cfg` file does not contain `mol_ID` information, the system is assumed to be monodisperse, and chain identities are assigned based on `NC`.

+`dir`   = x,y,z
+    - *frac*    = bin number

 ## Default
 format = dump, NC = 0